Copthorne Recreation Ground Rejuvenation

 Funding

-We have secured £164,300 of Section 106 monies from Mid Sussex District Council for the development of the MUGA (multi-use games area).
+We have secured £164,300 of Section 106 monies from Mid Sussex District Council (MSDC) for the development of the MUGA (multi-use games area).
 Section 106 monies are monies put aside by developers to provide community infrastructure.

 Sadly, despite applying for funding from the National Lottery, the SUEZ Grant or the Community Ownership Fund, we were not successful in our bids.
+Nor were we successful in asking MSDC to amend the Section 106 agreement to include informal play, currently leaving the playground unfunded.

 From this